KillianLynch/NEW-19C-LAB/json-collection/json-collection.md

 ## Task 5: Using SQL on JSON

 So far, we've focused mostly on the document store API where we dealt with JSON data as a collection of documents.
 But there is another way to interact with your JSON data: SQL.
 SQL is a very mature query language.
 Oracle added new operators to work with JSON data (we created an open standard called SQL/JSON which was adopted by the ISO SQL standard).
 A key characteristic of a JSON collection (like 'products') is that it is backed by a table - a table then gets auto-created when you create a collection so that you do not have to specify columns and data types.
 In the following we show you how you can use SQL to work with the JSON data in a collection.
-You may now proceed to the next lab.

 1. Open Database Actions (if you don't already have it open).
 Either choose **SQL** under Development from the launchpad, or click on the navigation menu on the top left and select **SQL** under Development.